 - Italy is pretty.
 I’m a visual person and I prefer the way that cities like Florence look.
 It’s just visually inspiring.
 What a pretty place to grow up!

 - Children study a lot of things in the free education system that is comparable to private schools in the US like Latin but it’s free.
 Free is nice.
+Although it’s excessive in theory and can lack applicable real-life education.

 - Our kids would be really good at soccer.